nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 once to the right, pointing to the previously undone state, and restores the inventory to that state.

 **Note:** If the `currentStatePointer` is at index `inventoryStateList.size() - 1`, pointing to the latest inventory state, then there are no undone `Inventory` states to restore.
-The `redo` command uses `Model#canRedoInventory()` to check if this is the case.
+The `redo` command checks if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 Step 5.
 The user then decides to execute the command `listi`.
 Commands that do not modify the inventory, such as